antibloch/gaussian-splatting/README.md

 ![Recent Results](assets/version3_3.png)

 ## Hypothesis
 1. Using sequential, instead of exhausting matching, in COLMAP's SFM routine is faster and more robust.
 2. The candidate 2 for pose estimation using advanced neural feature matching in pose estimation, and is expected to work better.
-3. Changing more hyperparameters of Gaussian splatting, or even going for advaned variations of Gaussian splatting may improve fidelity.
+3. Changing more hyperparameters of Gaussian splatting, or even going for advanced variations of Gaussian splatting may improve fidelity.